rcmanaure/stock-app-flask/flask_api/README.md

 http://localhost:5000/swagger

-## Virtual trading Stock endpoints:
+## Virtual trading Stock API endpoints:
 ### method POST to buy and method PUT to sell(Check Swagger to how use the endpoints.)

 http://localhost:5000/share